 I thought the Syrian Airstrikes would be the news highlight from last week.
 Sadly, I was wrong.
 Two Black gentlemen, who were minding their business while waiting for a friend at Starbucks, were arrested for…minding their business while waiting for their friend!
 I had to say it twice because I still …

 Women do have an affinity for evil, for believing that no woman is to be trusted, but that some men are too innocent to protect themselves.
 William Faulkner, The Sound and the Fury

 I have been thinking about this quote for awhile.
-We are now six months in to the worst presidency in United States (US) history.
+We are now six months into the worst presidency in the United States (US) history.
 Hillary Rodham Clinton should be our president.
 We all know why she isn’t in the White House.
 We also know the percentage of women who voted for Clinton by ethnicity: Continue reading

 I’m so tired of these daily microaggressions chipping away at my soul.
 Your prejudice, racism, and insecurity shouldn’t be part of my daily existence. –T.Lanette

 Four and a half months later, I still feel the same way.
 In fact, I think these situations have increased during the last few months.
 Microaggressions aren’t always the words that people say out loud.
 Words are easier to document and fight against.
 It’s the actions that are more difficult to deal with on a daily basis.

 It’s only been 52 years since Jim Crow intimidation was made illegal with the Voter’s Rights Act.
 I got tired of reading the “This isn’t America” posts on Twitter.
 In fact, by the Saturday evening, I wanted to throw my computer across the room.
 We had just witnessed horrible acts …